 All faculty's credential were found adequate to ensure the learning outcomes.
 All members of staff hold postgraduate degrees in relevant areas of the content of the programme.
-According to academic degrees the distribution of academic staff is as follows: 4 professors, 6 associate professors and 4 lecturers.
-In order to ensure that the learning outcomes are supported by teaching staff, there is also a greater diversity of qualifications from a variety of visiting staff which have increased and complemented the existing teaching population.
+According to academic degrees the distribution of permanent academic staff is as follows: 3 professors, 1 associate professors, 1 lecturer and 1 coordinator.
+In order to ensure that the learning outcomes are supported by teaching staff, there is also a greater diversity of qualifications from a variety of visiting staff from within the academy as well as elsewhere which have increased and complemented the existing teaching population.
+Additional visiting professionals and or academics need to be established, allowing the further development of the programme.